 {!$toPercent(0.123, |

-Show the number as the percentage with 2 digits after the comma | 12.30% |
+Shows the number as the percentage with 2 digits after comma. | 12.30% |

 {!$round(10.234, |

-Round the number to 2 digits after the comma | 10.23 |
+Rounds the number to 2 digits after comma. | 10.23 |

 {!$setScale(10.23, |

-Show the number with 4 digits after the comma | 10.2300 |
+Shows the number with 4 digits after comma. | 10.2300 |

 {!$row()} |

-Returns the row (number) of the Cell from Repeater in Google Sheets or XLSX file | 12 |
+Returns the row number of the Cell from Repeater in Google Sheets or XLSX file. | 12 |

 {!$column()} |

-Returns the column (number) of the Cell from Repeater in Google Sheets or XLSX file | E |
+Returns the column letter of the Cell from Repeater in Google Sheets or XLSX file. | E |

 {!$index()} |

-Returns the index (ordinal number) of the repeating value in Repeater and Table | 1, 2, 3 |
+Returns the index (ordinal number) of the repeating value in Repeater and Table. | 1, 2, 3 |

 Expression | Expected | Actual |